Zero agent-side choice

 Hermes reads its plugin list at startup.
 Full restart required.
 Config reload is not sufficient.

 hermes --version && pip show remnic-hermes Start a session and issue a query.
-Check the Hermes debug log for <remnic-memory> blocks.
+Check the Hermes debug log for <remnic-memory> blocks, then call remnic_lcm_search or remnic_profiling_report to confirm explicit tools are registered.

 The plugin reads from a remnic: key in your Hermes